 It is a voluntary warranty, which the manufacturer includes as part of the sales contract to make the vehicle more attractive.

 If you find a defect in the vehicle during the warranty period, the warranty will normally give you the right to have it repaired free of charge.

 The vehicle and all accessories fitted on behalf of the manufacturer at the time of sale are covered by the manufacturer's warranty.
-If some accessories are fitted by the dealer - these are called after-market accessories - they may not be covered by the vehicle manufacturer but will normally be covered by the accessory manufacturer or the dealer.
+Accessories fitted by the dealer are called after-market accessories and may not be covered by the vehicle manufacturer, but will normally be covered by the accessory manufacturer or the dealer.

 Superficial damage (such as paint and upholstery) and normal wear and tear are not covered by the warranty.